 2019-2021: Westside Wildlife Corridor for People and Habitat

-The newest project of WWRP is called "Westside Wildlife Corridor for People and Habitat".
-With $63,000 from a 2019 Metro Nature in Neighborhoods Grant, we will build on lessons learned from previous outreach and restoration projects, as well as new and existing relationships with community partners, to further restoration, planning for access, and community outreach in the Corridor.
+With $63,000 from a 2019 Metro Nature in Neighborhoods Grant, we have built on lessons learned from previous outreach and restoration projects, as well as new and existing relationships with community partners, to further restoration, planning for access, and community outreach in the Corridor.

 No Ivy League